PUBNAVETRA · A Purple Wins Instrument

 Where is execution actually costing me?

-Two or three domains, named in dollars, that should anchor the next ninety days.
-A quantified answer to the question the CEO is already carrying into every operating review.
+Two or three domains, priced in dollars, that should anchor the next ninety days.

 The Board Lens